ixofoundation/docs/Emerging Platform/Registry.md

 ---
-stoplight-id: u3ohgxhjfxj3t
+stoplight-id: rhtxzs5ft6mzx
 ---

+# Registry

-## Emerging Platform Registry
+## Decentralized Clean Cooking Registry

 The Emerging Platform leverages the Impact Hub Network to provide a decentralized, globally-distributed public registry service designed for the digital Measurement, Reporting, and Verification (dMRV) of Article 6.2 activities.
 This registry underpins the platform’s commitment to transparent, verifiable, and privacy-preserving documentation of mitigation efforts and outcomes.